MohamedAbdeen21/spotify-wrapped/README.md

 Please feel free to contribute and open a PR.
 Some Quality-of-Life TODOs are:

-- There are still a few components missing from Terraform, like the federated query and the registartion API.
+- There are still a few components missing from Terraform, like the federated query.
+- Add an unsubscribe endpoint and make a landing page for both subscribing and unsubscribing.
 - The email itself can use some work.
 I'm not the best UI designer, sorry.

-# Disclaimer
-Due to Spotify API's restrictions, this service is not available publicly.
-Currently, this is only used by me and a few close friends.